-In an automotive electrical system it is undesirable to have high current and thick wiring running through the dash panel, horn, switches, the PCM, etc. The vehicle's PCM uses a low current signal or ground to activate the fans, idle control devices and other actuators.
-Yet high current is necessary to drive so many components.
-Manufacturers use relays for this purpose.
+In an automotive electrical system, it is undesirable to have high current and thick wiring running through the dash panel to the horn, switches, and the PCM.
+Instead, the vehicle's control modules use a low current signal or ground on thin gauge wiring and a relay to activate the door locks, fans, idle control devices, and other high current actuators.

 Electromechanical relays are simple mechanical switches.
 They require low current from a component like the BCM or PCM to activate.
-So, instead of having to manually activate any component like an A/C clutch or fan, the BCM does so by passing low current through its relay.
-When current is passed through the relay's coil, a magnetic field is created that connects the high current circuit.
+When low current passes through the relay's coil, a magnetic field connects the high current circuit.

 This requires two separate components: the switch and the coil to activate it.
-Viewed from the bottom, the #85 and #86 terminals are used as electromagnet control.
-The coil usually contains a clamping diode to protect the contacts and other circuits from the sudden collapse of current when power is removed.
+The #85 and #86 terminals are used as electromagnet control.
+The coil usually contains a clamping diode to protect the contacts and other circuits from the sudden current collapse when power is removed.
 On some circuits, it's important not to reverse these two pins.
-The #30 pin is connected to a high current source and number #87a (SPDT) is the terminal where the arm parks (NC).
-The #87 pin sends the power to and activates the circuits load (component).
+The #30 pin is connected to a high current source, and number #87a (SPDT) is the terminal where the arm parks (NC).
+The #87 pin sends the power to and activates the circuit's load (component).

-Automotive manufacturers have been using them in place of switches for years.
-Their great because they are simple to diagnose and conveniently placed in a central location for easy identification and replacement.
+Automotive manufacturers have used them instead of switches for years.
+They're simple to diagnose.
+Like fuses, they are conveniently placed in a central location for easy identification and replacement.